 After that, see if this repair can get rid of this problem.

 Solution 2.
 Run an SFC and DISM Scan

 System File Checker (SFC) scan also is a diagnostic utility that enables the user to scan and restore corrupted system files.
 This tool can be helpful when dealing with Windows updates issues.
 Here’s how to do that:

 Step 1.
 Select Command Prompt in the Advanced options window.

 Step 2.
 In the Command Prompt window, type sfc /scannow command and hit Enter.
 This process will take some time to complete.

-After the sfc scan completes, you can check if “we couldn’t complete the updates undoing changes Windows 10” error still persists.
+After the SFC scan completes, you can check if the “we couldn’t complete the updates undoing changes Windows 10” error still persists.

 In addition, you can run a DISM scan.
 DISM is a utility that can be used to repair Windows images including WinRE, Windows Setup, and Windows PE.
 To run a DISM scan, you need to do: